mstksg/advent-of-code-2017/README.md

 session:  [[ session token goes here ]]
 ```

-To aid in regression testing, the executable will also automatically verify
-that your current answers match the ones that have been previously submitted
+You can "lock in" your current answers (telling the executable that those are
+the correct answers) by passing in `--lock`.
+This will lock in any final
+puzzle solutions encountered as the verified official answers.
+Later, if you
+edit or modify your solutions, they will be checked on the locked-in answers.

-and confirmed correct.
-These are expected in `data/ans/XXpart.txt`.
-That is,
+These are store in `data/ans/XXpart.txt`.
+That is, the target output for Day 7
-the target output for Day 7 (Part 2, `b`) will be expected at
+(Part 2, `b`) will be expected at `data/ans/07b.txt`.
+You can also manually
-`data/ans/07b.txt`.
+edit these files.